AdobeDocs/journey-optimizer.it-IT/help/using/campaigns/create-campaign.md

 <!--1.
 If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->

-Quando la campagna è pronta, puoi rivederla e pubblicarla (vedi [Rivedere e attivare una campagna](#review-activate)).
+Quando la campagna è pronta, puoi rivederla e pubblicarla.
+[Ulteriori informazioni](#review-activate);

 ## Rivedere e attivare una campagna {#review-activate}